Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Results

 \subsection{Retention of Women within STEM Careers}

-As displayed in Figure \ref{fig:Figure4}, noticeable and consistent increases in women degree recipients begin in the ``2013-2015'' segment, which coincides with the initiation of the innovative elements.
-This same three-year segment also marks the first time where the average number of physics majors eclipses 20.0, and total graduate average above 5.0.
-For these reasons, the post-graduate decisions of women physics degree recipients are tallied from this segment forward.
+As displayed in Figure \ref{fig:Figure4}, noticeable and consistent increases in women degree recipients begin during the ``2013-2015'' segment, which coincides with the initiation of most innovative elements.
+This same three-year segment also marks the first time where the average number of physics majors eclipses 20.0, and total graduate average above 5.0 (c.f.\ Fig.\ \ref{fig:Figure3}.
+Since immediately after graduation presents another pressure point for attrition from STEM fields, we maintain an interest in what these retained physics graduates do after they receive their degree.

-Figure \ref{fig:Figure8} presents the decisions one-year after graduation for twenty-two women degree recipients from 2013--21.
+Figure \ref{fig:Figure8} presents the decisions for twenty-two women degree recipients from 2013--21, one-year after graduation.
 Decisions are separated loosely along the following categories: Physics-related graduate school (PHYS GS), non-Physics, STEM-related graduate school (STEM GS), STEM-related employment professions (STEM Employ), STEM-related education professions (STEM Ed), and non-STEM employment (non-STEM).
 Of the twenty-two women, less than 10\% (2/22) persist in a career not directly related to STEM advancement.
 Here, advancement is defined as involvement in STEM research and support (STEM Employ), learning (GS), or education (STEM Ed).
 Therefore, women graduates from the Physics Group matriculate into STEM-related trajectories at $\sim$90\% during the 2013--21 time period.

 Graduate training, whether physics-related or STEM broadly, comprised over half of the post-graduate decisions (12/22) for these women.
-Physics-related training included physics subdisciplines, engineering, and materials science.
-A few of the women graduates (3) completed their graduate training, and all matriculated into STEM-related employment.
-Similarly, all of these women graduate students remained in their programs to present, ranging from 1--6 years later.
+Physics-related training (PHYS GS) included physics subdisciplines, engineering, and materials science.
+More broadly, STEM-related, graduate training (STEM GS) included fields like computer science, applied math, and veterinary medicine.
+A few of the women graduates (3) completed their graduate training since leaving the Physics Group, and all three matriculated into STEM-related employment.
+Moreover, at the time of publishing, all of these women graduate students remained in their programs, ranging from 1--6 years later, or graduated from them.

+When considering the entire group of women bachelor recipients from 2013-2021, a more broad statement emerges about their longevity within STEM advancement careers.
+Through continuing to follow the post-graduate trajectories of the twenty women already involved in STEM advancement, we find that all of them continue to find meaningful, STEM-related employment, even up to eight years after graduation, beginning in 2013.
+Even though some of them have transitioned into parenthood, parallel fields, and/or promotion, these women continue to thrive within STEM-advancement careers.